eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

   accurate to the minute,
   of administration

-* Of the *Staff Member* administering the medication,
+* Of the Staff Member administering the medication, and the Staff Member witnessing the administration,

   * Name
   * Signature